-My practice focuses on employment, human rights, and labour law and my goal is to find a dignified and practical resolution for my clients where possible and desired.
+My practice focuses on employment, human rights, and labour law.
+My goal is to find a dignified and practical resolution for my clients where possible and desired.
 Having a firm command of the law in these areas means I can serve my clients well, keeping in mind their unique needs and the challenging dynamic of workplace and service sector disputes.
-I am comfortable with both negotiating and litigating, and have the skills to navigate the full extent of alternative dispute resolution and legal proceedings for employees, employers, and unions.
-I offer a creative and insightful approach and recognize the importance of being responsive to my clients.
+I have the skills to navigate the full extent of alternative dispute resolution and legal proceedings for individuals and organizations.
+I offer a creative, culturally competent, and insightful approach and recognize the importance of being responsive to my clients.

 My post-secondary education began at Harvard University, where I graduated in 2003 with a Bachelor’s degree in English and American Literature and Language.
 In 2006 I completed my Bachelor of Laws at the University of Western Ontario.
 I articled with a small litigation firm in Ottawa and continued my practice there following my call to the bar in 2007.
 I then spent six years at an employment, labour, and human rights boutique before moving to Mann Lawyers LLP at the beginning of 2015.
 I obtained my Executive Certificate in Conflict Management through the University of Windsor Faculty of Law and the Stitt Feld Handy group in 2017.

 I am a member of the Human Rights Committee of the National Council of Canadian Muslims, where I provide pro bono legal advice and guidance to law students who assist their clientele.
-I also lecture occasionally at the University of Ottawa Faculty of Law.
+I also lecture occasionally at the University of Ottawa Faculty of Law and Carleton University.

-I remain active in the community as a Scout leader and a Board member of Christie Lake Kids.
-I am a member of a local dance company and play ultimate Frisbee and paddle as much as I can.
+I remain active in the community as a Venturer Scout leader and a member of the Christie Lake Kids Human Resources Committee.
+I am a member of a local dance company and spend time outdoors whenever I can.